rnietoe/Training/docs/AWS/07-Architecture.md

 Creating an Auto Scaling group using:

 * a launch template: needed to use Dedicated Hosts and more features that can't be achieved with launch configurations.
+A launch template also allows you to have multiple **versions** of a template.
 * a launch configuration
 * the Amazon EC2 launch wizard
 * using an EC2 instance